maddiethedinosaur/funnydiehaha/doinyourmom.md

+# "Actually Existing Socialism"
+1. "Actually existing socialism" is a bourgeois lie.
+2. No country that calls itself socialist is or was.
+3. These supposedly "socialist" states failed either due to being nationalist revolutions or isolation to one country.

 # Communist Society
 1. Communist society has no borders, class, money, commodity production, police, armies, state, scarcity, family, prisons, schools, exchange, wage labour, or work.
 2. In the lower phase of communist society, distribution is based upon contribution.